 - Where to find out more

 For first-person stories and a detailed guide returning to Ireland see the Irish Times Abroad.
 You can also check out Ireland Move Club, a forum on returning to Ireland.
-You might want to join the Irish Expats Returning to Ireland, Irish Women Living Abroad or Returning to Ireland. and Irish Women Abroad – Relocating in 2022.
+You might want to join a Facebook community such as Irish Expats Returning to Ireland, Irish Women Living Abroad or Returning to Ireland. and Irish Women Abroad – Relocating in 2022.

 More information on returning to Ireland can also be found at:

 - The Returning to Ireland section of the Citizens Information website or call +353 21 229 8178 / Mon-Fri 8am-9pm Irish time

 - The Global Irish website of Department of Foreign Affairs & Trade